Trouble in Dreams: Production

 Bejar admits that when it came to recording the album there was initially a scary lack of ideas coming into the record [...]
 The songs, in a performative way, weren't really coming together.
 They all had really awesome parts, but as a band, it just kinda sounded like a bunch of noise, sometimes.
 So I kind of just decided to make a bit more of a studio record.
 That's never really my intention, but that's what happens.
-I kind of wanted to make things dreamier sounding then they had been of late.
+I kind of wanted to make things dreamier sounding than they had been of late.
 The album's sound was also influenced by the fact that Destroyer's piano player Ted Bois took it upon himself, as an alternative to keyboard and piano accompaniment, to create all string and synth arrangements for the songs.
 Bejar maintains "That stuff I didn't even see coming.
 I didn't even know it was going to happen until we got into the studio.
 A lot of the songs I just had no idea they were going to be so symphonic, at least half of them.
 And then the other half I just wanted to come off like thrashy rock songs."